Women in Politics Webinar - 1 June 2022

 At our events, we hope that we will be able to answer as many of your questions as possible.

-However, we know that many of these should be simple and easy to find out, so we've listed on our FAQ page some of the questions we feel everyone should have the answers to!
+However, we know that many of these should be simple and easy to find out, so we've listed some of the questions we feel everyone should have the answers to on our Frequently Asked Questions on Being a Councillor page!

-Last year Lynne Doherty, the Leader of the Council, shared a post on 'Encouraging women into local politics'; you can read that here.
+Last year Lynne Doherty, the Leader of the Council, shared a post on 'Encouraging women into local politics' which you can read, here.